Login

 Annapurna Base Camp Trek Itinerary — Day by Day

-Day 01 — Drive Kathmandu to Pokhara (822m)
+Day 01 — Drive Kathmandu to Pokhara (820m)

 Drive: 6–7 hrs | Meals: Not included | Stay: Hotel, Pokhara

 The trek begins with the drive west from Kathmandu along the Prithvi Highway — six to seven hours through river valleys, terraced hillsides, and rural market towns.
 The road follows the Trishuli and Seti river corridors for much of the journey.
 As Pokhara approaches, the Annapurna range appears on the northern horizon — Machapuchare’s unmistakable fish-tail summit visible from the lakeside when conditions are clear.
 Check gear tonight.
-The trail starts tomorrow.
+The drive to Ghandruk starts tomorrow.

-Day 02 — Drive to Nayapul, Trek to Ghandruk (1,940m)
+Day 02 — Drive to Ghandruk (1,940m)

-Drive: 45 min | Trek: 5–6 hrs | Altitude gain: +870m | Meals: B, L, D | Stay: Ghandruk
+Drive: 3–4 hrs | Meals: B, L, D | Stay: Ghandruk

 Day 03 — Ghandruk to Chhomrong (2,170m)